4 Science-Backed Tips to Better Manage Genital Herpes Outbreaks

 FemiClear uses a patented formula that creates a product with high antiviral properties.
 “These properties can somewhat decrease and halt the replication of the virus,” Dr. Shepherd explains.
 “And if you can decrease the virulence of the actual virus, then your symptoms will be less.”
 Simply put, FemiClear can help you manage outbreak symptoms so you can go back to being you.

-- Understand your pre-outbreak symptoms.
-The best way to manage a herpes outbreak is to start treatment as soon as you feel an outbreak coming on.
+- The best way to manage a herpes outbreak is to start treatment as soon as you feel an outbreak coming on.
 That’s why it’s crucial to pay close attention to the signs and symptoms of herpes outbreaks so that you’ll know when to start medicating.
 You should also stop having sex until the outbreak is over, advises Dr. Shepherd.
 “Some people might have swollen pelvic nodes a few days before an outbreak, or a tingling burning sensation in the pelvic area, or maybe some chills and a low-grade temperature,” she explains.
 Whatever your first symptoms of herpes are, they’ll tend to be the same every time — take note so that you can take action ASAP.
 “Acting as soon as you can shortens the outbreak overall, so try to pay attention as best you can,” Dr. Shepherd says.

-- Remember that herpes outbreaks get less severe over time.
-This is more of a mental strategy than anything else, but you may find it helpful to remind yourself that your condition will get better as life goes on, not worse.
+- This is more of a mental strategy than anything else, but you may find it helpful to remind yourself that your condition will get better as life goes on, not worse.
 Like many viruses, the initial outbreak is often the most severe — but through the years, outbreaks may become much milder.
 “This is because viruses are virulent when they’re first contracted, but over time, your immune system knows how to suppress it better,” Dr. Shepherd explains.
 “It’s like, ‘Okay, we’ve been through this before.
 We know what to do.’”
 While this may not help you feel better physically during an outbreak, it could help your outlook tremendously — which can bring relief in its own way, too.